Excel VBA MsgBox -11 Examples

 End Sub

-This VBA Excel code declares a range variable and prompts the user to input values into the range.
-It then loops through each cell in the range and displays a MsgBox with a critical icon if a cell is empty.
+This VBA code declares a range variable and prompts the user to input values into the range.
+It loops through each cell in the range and displays a MsgBox with a critical icon if a cell is empty.

 7.2.
-Use of vbQuestion Argument
+Using the vbQuestion Argument

 VBA Code for MsgBox with Question Icon